FIT to Forget: Robust Continual Unlearning for Large Language Models: Introduction

 \subsection{Technical Overview}

-We identify three primary drivers of catastrophic forgetting in continual unlearning: i) cumulative redundancy from semantically similar requests, ii) unstable gradient updates, and iii) excessive parameter drift.
-Notably, there is an inherent trade-off: large drift leads to failure, whereas insufficient drift leaves the model vulnerable to data recovery.
+We attribute catastrophic forgetting in continual unlearning to three primary drivers: i) cumulative redundancy from semantically overlapping requests~\cite{icml/wuerkaixi2025adaptive}, ii) step-wise optimization instability~\cite{corr/Barez25}, and iii) long-term parameter drift~\cite{acl/Bae26}.
+Crucially, managing parameter drift involves a delicate trade-off: excessive drift leads to model collapse, whereas insufficient drift leaves the model vulnerable to recovery attacks.
+Guided by these insights, we introduce \fit to overcome these challenges (Figure~\ref{fig:overview}).

-Guided by these insights, we propose \fit, a framework for continual unlearning in LLMs (Figure~\ref{fig:overview}).
-The first module mitigates cumulative utility loss caused by repeatedly deleting semantically overlapping requests~\cite{icml/wuerkaixi2025adaptive} by filtering redundant inputs using an embedding-based similarity check and a loss-difference test, ensuring that sensitive information is preserved while redundant content is removed.
-The second module addresses update instability~\cite{corr/Barez25} through an importance-aware adaptive mechanism that scores each request and selects an appropriate unlearning algorithm based on its estimated influence, stabilizing gradient directions and avoiding aggressive updates.
-Our theoretical analysis confirms that these components reduce unstable updates and collapse risk.

-The third module curbs parameter drift through a targeted layer-attribution strategy inspired by Shapley-style relevance estimation~\cite{ijcai/RozemberczkiWBY22}.
-Instead of updating all layers or relying on fixed rules, it identifies the most influential layers for each request and restricts modifications to these regions.
-This provides a practical trade-off between recovery robustness and model stability, while simultaneously improving efficiency
+First, to mitigate the utility loss of repeatedly processing overlapping requests, \fit employs a two-stage \underline{F}iltering mechanism, combining embedding-based similarity checks with a loss-difference test, to safely prune redundant context while preserving sensitive target information.
+Second, to address update instability, we introduce an \underline{I}mportance-aware adaptive mechanism that scores the influence of each request, subsequently routing it to an appropriately aggressive or conservative unlearning algorithm.
+As supported by our theoretical analysis, this stabilizes gradient directions and minimizes collapse risk.
+Finally, to curb excessive parameter drift, we utilize \underline{T}argeted layer attribution based on Shapley-style relevance estimation~\cite{ijcai/RozemberczkiWBY22}.
+By restricting updates to the top-$K\%$ most relevant layers per request, this ratio-based design scales naturally with model size, ensuring request-dependent flexibility while tightly bounding computational overhead and structural degradation.